Shakespeare in Pop Culture Series: Hamlet$90

 *Disclaimer* – Some of the play content and provided film content in this course are rated PG-13, and therefore that is the recommended age minimum for any courses in the series aside from this introductory course.
 Exception can be made with parental consent for younger ages.

-Start Date: FULL.
+Start Date: Not currently open for enrollment.
 Course consists of 6 lessons.
 Students will have two weeks after the last class is posted to complete the course.

 This will be a 4 week course in which students will study 1 play by William Shakespeare, as well as the modern adaptations of the play presented in films of present day popular culture.